keepevets/homebridge-ecobee-fan-control/README.md

 ## Credits

-This plugin is a fork of [homebridge-ecobee-away](https://www.npmjs.com/package/homebridge-ecobee-away) by the original author.
-Additional features and improvements have been added while maintaining compatibility with the original functionality.
+This plugin is a fork of [homebridge-ecobee-away](https://www.npmjs.com/package/homebridge-ecobee-away) originally created by [Vortec4800](https://github.com/Vortec4800).
+This fork adds support for Sleep mode and improves state handling while maintaining compatibility with the original functionality.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright for portions of project homebridge-ecobee-status are held by Vortec4800 as part of project homebridge-ecobee-away.
+All other copyright for project homebridge-ecobee-status is held by Spencer S, 2024.